Tunable Half-Metallicity and Edge Magnetism of H-saturated InSe Nanoribbons: Spin-dependent Transport

 \section{Spin-dependent Transport}

-To gain insight into the role of magnetism in the transport properties of H-ZISNs, we calculate the spin-dependent electronic conductivity as a function of chemical potential (doping).
-The expression for dc conductivity as a function of the chemical potential $\mu$ and temperature $T$ reads \cite{scheidemantel2003transport}:
+To gain insight into the role of magnetism in the transport properties of H-ZISNs, we calculate the spin-dependent electronic conductivity as function of chemical potential (doping).
+The expression for dc conductivity as function of chemical potential $\mu$ and temperature $T$ reads \cite{scheidemantel2003transport}:

-where the summation runs over all the relevant bands $n$ and $k$-points of the Brillouin zone. $V=L_xL_yL_z$ is an effective nanoribbon volume with $L_x$ and $L_y$ being the ribbon width and lattice constant along the periodic direction, and $L_z$=8.32~\AA~\cite{olguin2013ab} is the effective thickness of a single-layer in InSe bulk crystal. $E_{nk}$ and $v_{nk}$ is the corresponding band energy and band velocity, and $f=(\mathrm{exp}[(E-\mu)/T]+1)^{-1}$ is the Fermi-Dirac distribution function, where we take $T=300$~K in all calculations.
-In our case, the velocity is nonzero only along one (periodic) direction. $\tau_{nk}$ is the carrier lifetime, for which we adopt the relaxation time approximation and assume that the lifetime $\tau_{nk}$ is independent of both $n$ and $k$, i.e. $\tau_{nk}=\tau$.
-Here, we do not specify the scattering mechanism, which may include scattering on defects \cite{yuan2015transport} or phonons \cite{rudenko2016intrinsic}.
-We assume $\tau=10$~fs, which rather plays the role of a scaling parameter.
-In order to calculate $\sigma(\mu,T)$ for different ribbon widths, we use the {\sc BOLTZWANN} code \cite{pizzi2014boltzwann} in conjunction with MLWFs obtained previously (see Sec.~III).
+where the summation runs over all relevant bands $n$ and $k$-points of the Brillouin zone. $V=L_xL_yL_z$ is effective nanoribbon volume with $L_x$ and $L_y$ being the ribbon width and lattice constant along the periodic direction, and $L_z$=8.32~\AA~\cite{olguin2013ab} is the effective thickness of a single-layer in InSe bulk crystal. $E_{nk}$ and $v_{nk}$ is the corresponding band energy and group velocity, and $f(E,\mu,T)=(\mathrm{exp}[(E-\mu)/T]+1)^{-1}$ is the Fermi-Dirac distribution function, where we take $T=300$~K in all calculations.
+In our case, group velocity is nonzero only along one (periodic) direction. $\tau_{nk}$ is the carrier lifetime, for which we adopt the relaxation time approximation and assume that the lifetime $\tau_{nk}$ is independent of both $n$ and $k$, i.e. $\tau_{nk}=\tau$.
+Here, we do not specify scattering mechanism, which may include scattering on defects \cite{yuan2015transport} or phonons \cite{rudenko2016intrinsic}.
+To assume a reasonable lifetime, we estimate the group velocity $v_{nk}=\frac{1}{\hbar}\frac{\partial E_n(k)}{\partial k}$ from the TB band structure.
+The resulting group velocities are found to be on the order of $10^{5}-10^{6}$~m/s.
+Using the approximate relation for the mean free path $\xi_l \approx v \cdot \tau$, we choose $\tau=10$~fs to ensure $\xi_l \sim 1$~nm.
+In order to calculate $\sigma(\mu,T)$ for different ribbon widths, we use the {\sc boltzwann} code \cite{pizzi2014boltzwann} in conjunction with WFs obtained previously (see Sec.~III).